Will your Gym’s website be ready for January peak sign-ups?

 - 3 min read

 Every January, gyms experience their busiest period of the year.
-New Year’s resolutions bring a flood of new members, making January the biggest month for sign-ups. in the UK, January is 28% busier than December, according to 4GLOBAL’s DataHub via ClubRight.
-It's a huge opportunity but also the time when your gym's digital systems face the most pressure.
+New Year’s resolutions bring a flood of new members, making January the biggest month for sign-ups.
+In the UK, January is 28% busier than December, according to 4GLOBAL’s DataHub via ClubRight.
+It's a huge opportunity, but also the time when your gym's digital systems face the most pressure.

+When user journeys slow down, throw errors, or break under peak demand, the impact is immediate: abandoned sign-ups, lost revenue, and lost trust.
 If your website or apps slow down, throw errors, or break under peak demand, the impact is immediate: abandoned sign-ups, lost revenue, and damaged trust.
 And with heavy marketing spend driving traffic in January, any glitch means wasted investment.

 When most people think of website risk, they think of outages.
 But for gyms, as with many sectors, it’s often the smaller cracks in the digital journey that cause the biggest problems and often go unnoticed until the damage is done.